apache/iotdb/docs/UserGuide/API/Programming-Python-Native-API.md

 ```python
 session.show_all_templates()
 ```
-* Count all nodes in templates
+* Count all measurements in templates
 ```python
 session.count_measurements_in_template(template_name)
 ```